 Mirae Asset Partners

-Opportunity Fund I, LLC
+Opportunity Fund I, L

-Cash \$ 334
+Cash \$ 233

-Investments, at fair value 18,559
+Investments, at fair value 41,082

-Prepaid expenses 86

-Total assets \$ 18,979
+Total assets \$ 41,315

-Accrued and other liabilities \$ 18
+Accrued and other liabilities \$ (79)

-Total liabilities \$ 18
+Total liabilities \$ (79)

-Mirae Asset Partner Opportunity Fund I, LP ("MAPOF") is an investment fund that has investments in private investment partnerships and an investment in a private company with a focus on, but not limited to augmented reality/virtual reality, artificial intelligence, data analytics, cloud computing, digital health, Internet of Things, robotics, clean tech, shared economy, cyber security, online platforms, autonomous driving electric vehicles, financial technology, blockchain, social networking, on-demand and ecommerce.
+Mirae Asset Partner Opportunity Fund I, LP ("MAPOF") is an investment fund that has investments in private investment partnerships and an investment in a private company with a focus on, but not limited to augmented reality/virtual reality, artificial intelligence, data analytics, cloud computing, digital health, Internet of Things, robotics, clean tech, shared economy, cyber security, online platforms, autonomous driving electric vehicles, financial technology, blockchain, social networking, on-demand and economerce.
 The Company is the only limited partner and owns 99% of the fund.
 In addition, MAPOF is considered a related party.
+At December 31, 2024 the Company had unfunded capital commitments of \$5,000.